Finding Solace In Grief: How To Deal With The Loss Of A Spouse

 People who've lost a spouse may also be overwhelmed when handling daily tasks and practical things as only one person.
 For example, they might need help with legal and financial paperwork.
 Changes to insurance policies, bills, power of attorney, and consolidating joint property can be draining when accompanied by the emotional turmoil associated with grief.

 Daily tasks like caring for your home, grocery shopping, and running errands can also seem overwhelming.
 When you're ready, you might also need help organizing your spouse's belongings.
-Assistance from your loved ones can make this process less painful and provide an opportunity for bonding over your shared memories.
+Assistance from your loved ones can make this process less painful and provide an opportunity for bonding over your common memories.

 Remember, people might not always know what you need, so communicate your needs.
 Whether it's assistance with daily tasks or just needing someone to talk to, allowing trusted friends and family to help you with such matters may give you the time and space you need to grieve fully.